How Your Willingness to Learn Can Become Your Strongest Career Asset (Plus Tips to Highlight It)

 2. You Bring a Growth Mindset to the Table

 Having a growth mindset means you believe your abilities can improve through effort.
 Instead of fearing mistakes, you use them as chances to grow.
-This mindset is powerful because it shows you’re not just focused on doing your job todayโyouโre focused on getting better every day.
+This mindset is powerful because it focuses on your determination, not only in doing your job today, but also in getting better every day.

 3. You Add Long-Term Value to the Team